IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

     The availability policy to use for this virtual server instance

-  dedicated_host (False, str, None)
-    Unique Identifier of the Dedicated Host where the instance will be placed

   tags (False, list, None)
     list of tags for the instance

-  force_action (False, bool, False)
-    If set to true, the action will be forced immediately, and all queued actions deleted.
-Ignored for the start action.

-  profile (False, str, None)
-    Profile info

-  action (False, str, None)
-    Enables stopping of instance before deleting and waits till deletion is complete

-  auto_delete_volume (False, bool, None)
-    Auto delete volume along with instance

-  metadata_service (False, list, None)
-    The metadata service configuration

   zone (False, str, None)
     Zone name

-  default_trusted_profile_auto_link (False, bool, None)
-    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

-  user_data (False, str, None)
-    User data given for the instance

-  primary_network_interface (False, list, None)
+  primary_network_attachment (False, list, None)
-    Primary Network interface info
+    The primary network attachment for this virtual server instance.

   volumes (False, list, None)
     List of volumes

-  resource_group (False, str, None)
-    Instance resource group

-  name (True, str, None)
-    (Required for new resource) Instance name

-  vpc (False, str, None)
-    VPC id

-  instance_template (False, str, None)
-    Id of the instance template

-  access_tags (False, list, None)
-    list of access tags for the instance

-  catalog_offering (False, list, None)
-    The catalog offering or offering version to use when provisioning this virtual server instance.
-If an offering is specified, the latest version of that offering will be used.
-The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

-  network_interfaces (False, list, None)
-    None

   force_recovery_time (False, int, None)
     Define timeout to force the instances to start/stop in minutes.

+  default_trusted_profile_target (False, str, None)
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

+  dedicated_host_group (False, str, None)
+    Unique Identifier of the Dedicated Host Group where the instance will be placed

+  force_action (False, bool, False)
+    If set to true, the action will be forced immediately, and all queued actions deleted.
+Ignored for the start action.

+  primary_network_interface (False, list, None)
+    Primary Network interface info

+  auto_delete_volume (False, bool, None)
+    Auto delete volume along with instance

   id (False, str, None)